markt-de/puppet-thumbor/REFERENCE.md

 Data type: `Enum['present', 'absent']`

-If the thumbor application is installed or forcefully removed, default present
+Controls the installation and removal of application components (files, user, group), default present

 ##### <a name="security_key"></a>`security_key`